David Ritz: As a lyricist

-The platinum-selling song "Sexual Healing" was written in Ostend, Belgium in April 1982 and is credited as a collaboration between Marvin Gaye, Odell Brown, and Ritz.
-Ritz was not originally credited as songwriter, and his contribution to the song has been debated, with many sources claiming that he contributed only the title.
+The platinum-selling song "Sexual Healing" was written in Ostend, Belgium, in April 1982 and is credited as a collaboration between Marvin Gaye, Odell Brown, and Ritz.
+Ritz was not originally credited as songwriter.
 Ritz sued Marvin Gaye for songwriting credit; Ritz received credit only after settling with Marvin Gaye's estate after the singer's death.
 Ritz claims that the lawsuit was settled because he had interview tapes with Marvin Gaye in which Gaye says, "These are great lyrics you wrote."

-David Ritz also co-wrote three songs including the title track from Guy King's 2016 album Truth.
+Ritz's songs have also been recorded by Smokey Robinson, the Isley Brothers and Kem.
+David Ritz co-wrote three songs including the title track from Guy King's 2016 album Truth.

+Ritz co-wrote “Brothers in the Night,” theme song for the 1983 film Uncommon Valor.